 For a last case with only instrumental concerns over correlation, Bergemann and Morris (2013b) considered quantity (Cournot) competition in a market, where the information designer wants to maximize the sum of the firms' payoffs, i.e., the industry profits.
 A continuum of firms choose output where there is uncertainty about the intercept of the demand curve, i.e., the level of demand.
-In this case, the information designer would like the firms' total output to be correlated with the level of demand, but total profits do not depend on the correlation of firms' output conditional on the level of aggregate output.
+In this case, the information designer would like the firms' total output to be correlated with the level of aggregate output.
 However, firms would like their actions to be negatively correlated (because the game is one of strategic substitutes); but they too would also like output to be correlated with the state.
 The information designer can induce players to make total output choices that are closer to the optimal level but allow them to negatively correlate their output.
 In the optimal outcome (for some parameters), firms observe conditionally independent private signals about the state of demand, trading off these two objectives.

 Having considered the case where the information designer cares about correlation for instrumental but not intrinsic reasons, we can also consider the opposite case where the information designer cares about correlation for intrinsic but not instrumental reasons.
 We can illustrate this case with the example of Section 2.1.3 also.
 Suppose that the payoffs remain the same, but now the government would like to maximize the probability that at least one firm invests, so that the government has intrinsic preferences over correlation.
-But in this case - under our maintained assumption that $x > \frac{1}{2}$ - it is possible to ensure that one firm always enters.
-Consider the following decision rule:
+But in this case - under our maintained assumption that $x > \frac{1}{2}$ - it is possible to

-6This corresponds to a large literature on information sharing in oligopoly following Novshek and Sonnenschein (1982).
+&lt;sup>8This corresponds to a large literature on information sharing in oligopoly following Novshek and Sonnenschein (1982).

-7In this setting, the information designer would like to induce firms to lower output on average, but cannot do so.
+&lt;sup>9In this setting, the information designer would like to induce firms to lower output on average, but cannot do so.
 The designer can only influence correlation.